Should you refinance your mortgage

-A mortgage refinance can help you reduce your other debts, save you money or even put cash in your pocket.
-There are 2 main types of mortgage refinancing.
-They each have benefits and disadvantages and each work slightly different for you, the borrower.
+Refinancing your mortgage can help you reduce your other debts, save you money or even put cash in your pocket.
+There are many ways you can refinance your mortgage, or use your home as collateral to get cash using the equity in your home.
 If you are considering refinancing your mortgage, you first need to determine if doing so will help you – both now and in the future – and if right now is the most advantageous point in time to do it.

 A refi loan allows you to pay the remaining balance on your mortgage at a lower interest rate and spread the payments out over more years.
 The goal is to have a more affordable mortgage payment.